SEL-Columbia/modelrunner/README.md

 echo "SUCCESS"
 ```

 See `.travis.yml` for setup required for running tests.
-Note that if you are repeatedly running tests in your local dev environment, you can flush the redis db between tests with:
+Note that if you are repeatedly running tests in your local dev environment, you can flush the redis db and cleanup the data directories between tests with:

 ```
 redis-cli flushdb
+rm -rf data/*
+rm -rf worker_data/*
 ```

 Installation and Deployment